|

 Soundwise, I consider the KR-9050 to be in the

-adjustable IF bandwidth and Stereo Sensitivity features leaves
+adjustable IF bandwidth and two-level Stereo Sensitivity, features

 little to be desired.
 A large number of stations come in "loud